 2. Soft tissue massage to the wrist flexor muscle group, something he could do in Thailand using the massages on offer.

-3. Moderate outrageous wrist flexor exercise working with a 5kg dumbbell using the forearm put on a desk (palm upward) and also to slowly lower the weight into wrist extension and use the flip side to help the concentric lifting.
+3. Moderate outrageous wrist flexor exercise with a 5kg dumbbell using the forearm, put on a desk (palm upward), slowly lower the weight into wrist extension, and use the flip side to help the concentric lifting.
 He was to do this

 4. Change the hand place on the accelerator.
 It was suggested he can do three distinct things to achieve this.
 Primarily he can flare the elbow out broad whilst riding to decrease the amount.
-He up to this point kept the elbow close in to the body to perform this.
-Secondly he could occasionally hold the accelerator handle on the end so that he could keep his forearm supination position as this requires radial deviation to quicken the bike.
-Finally, on stretches of street I invited him undo the grip so he utilized wrist flexion to accelerate the bicycle and to actually supinate his forearm.
+Up to this point, he kept the elbow close to the body to perform this.
+Secondly, he could occasionally hold the accelerator handle on the end to keep his forearm supination position, as this requires radial deviation to quicken the bike.
+Finally, on stretches of the street, I invited him to undo the grip, so he utilized wrist flexion to accelerate the bicycle and to supinate his forearm.

 5. Rub some topical gel.

-A 30-year-old Thai local fighter had whined a six-month history of a ‘buzzing’ kind pain on the outside of the thigh and in the calf that was ideal region.
+A 30-year-old Thai local fighter had whined a six-month history of a ‘buzzing’ kind of pain on the outside of the thigh and in the calf that was the ideal region.
 It’d started after he obtained a hard kick to the back of his right hip.
-The kick was so strong that he lost function of his right leg at the time and needed a sensation down the thigh into the foot and calf.
-As this occurred in training, he rested on the leg and stopped and used the Thai concoction of heat and ointments to manage this harm.
-He returned to coaching a couple of days later and had been involved in a couple of fights after.
-He felt he had been still practical, but still felt a buzzing sensation every time.
+The kick was so strong that he lost the function of his right leg at the time and needed a sensation down the thigh into the foot and calf.
+As this occurred in training, he rested on the leg, stopped, and used the Thai concoction of heat and ointments to manage this harm.
+He returned to coaching a couple of days later and had been involved in several fights.
+He felt he had been still practical but still felt a buzzing sensation every time.
 He claimed that he managed to perform everything and even blows to the thigh and hip were no longer painful than normal.

-On examination he had movement in both hips his internal rotation when lying prone was decreased compared to another side.
-He was able to squat and perform a single leg pain free.
-All knee motions and ligament testing demonstrated unremarkable.
+On examination, he had movement in both hips; his internal rotation when lying prone was decreased compared to another side.
+He was able to squat and perform a single leg pain-free.
+All knee motions and ligament testing demonstrated unremarkably.

-What was painful was a slump test on the ideal side and this reproduced the proper-sided throat sensations he experienced with kicking.
-The pain was made worse with dorsiflexion of the ankle whilst at a slump position.
+What was painful was a slump test on the ideal side, and this reproduced the proper-sided throat sensations he experienced with kicking.
+The pain was made worse with dorsiflexion of the ankle whilst in a slump position.

-I explained that the way to remove this was to frequently ‘extend’ or move the guts from the vents to try to release the nerve out of any fibrosis.
-I showed him how to run his own gentle nerve mobilizations as a slide and slide method (neurological wracking) and also how to hold the place on stretch to make a sustained elongation.
+I explained that removing this was frequently’ extending’ or moving the guts from the vents to try to release the nerve out of any fibrosis.
+I showed him how to run his gentle nerve mobilizations as a slide-and-slide method (neurological wracking) and how to hold the place on the stretch to make a sustained elongation.

-He did so sitting on the conclusion of the fighting ring at a full slump position (neck flexed, spine arched into flexion) and he had been to straighten the ideal knee with the foot dorsiflexed until he felt a gentle uncomfortable tug onto the guts (felt like a buzzing down the ideal leg).
+He did so sitting on the conclusion of the fighting ring at a full slump position (neck flexed, spine arched into flexion), and he had been to straighten the ideal knee with the foot dorsiflexed until he felt a gentle uncomfortable tug onto the guts (felt like a buzzing down the ideal leg).
 This was to be achieved to this point of discomfort but not pain.
-I explained that if he overdid motion and this stretch he could make the issue worse, so I invited him to underdo this and not over do this.
-He had been to spend five minutes after a warm-up finishing a string of knee extension and release the stretch.
-After a pause continue this on/off movement for five minutes per day and he was to stretch again.
+I explained that if he overdid motion and this stretch, he could worsen the issue, so I invited him to underdo this and not overdo this.
+He had been to spend five minutes after a warm-up finishing a string of knee extensions and releasing the stretch.
+After a pause, continue this on/off movement for five minutes per day, and he was to stretch again.

-The information herein on "Muay Thai Fighters & Injuries" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Muay Thai Fighters and Injuries" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.